arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 ## Why Test-First?

 Some find it counterintuitive, if not crazy, writing tests before the system under test even exists.
-Yet it's the opposite approach that should sound crazy.
+Yet, if you replace the word "test" with "requirement" all makes sense, and it's the opposite approach to sound crazy.
 What are we supposed to do?
 To write the code without knowing where to go and then, when we are done, to figure out what the requirements were?

 If only TDD was called Requirement-Driven Development, no one would find it counterintuitive. "*Test*" suggests the idea of verifying